shivijindal/voice_assistant/README.md

 # voice_recognition
-a voice assisstant that can do basic task like opening chrome for or search something for you on wikipedia
+a voice assistant that can do basic task like opening chrome for or search something for you on wikipedia